1994

 ● 1-15-1994: Would it be worthwhile to possess one million dollars’ worth of pennies (that is, 100,000,000 pennies)?
 How large a space would they occupy?
 If you had them loose, and had to put them into coin rolls, yourself, by hand, in order to spend them or get credit for them in your bank account, would you have a fortune?
 Would you be wealthy?
 If so, why do we think of them as practically worthless, just a bother, when we get them in change?

-● 1-17-94: Today, at about 4:30 a.m., was the day of the big earthquake.
+● 1-17-1994: Today, at about 4:30 a.m., was the day of the big earthquake.
 All the other earthquakes I’ve experienced I’ve actually enjoyed.
 But this one was different!
 It was violent and frightening.
-I came perhaps as close as I’ve come to saying a prayer; I remember saying to myself, several times, “Please, don’t fall.”—referring to the building not falling down.
+I perhaps came as close as I’ve ever come to saying a prayer; I remember saying to myself, several times, “Please, don’t fall”—referring to the building not falling down.
 I live on the fifth, top, floor of this apartment building.
 Well, it didn’t fall, though my apartment was a major mess, which I’m still digging out from.
 It was a big relief to find that my office, just across the street, was barely affected at all.
 Nothing was lost; and the computers are still up, which (their falling down) was my worst fear.

 By the end of the day, now, having cleaned up the apartment considerably (part of the work resulted from my not having cleaned for years, so that it’s not simply a matter of putting things back; I have to do a lot of cleaning, too); it’s not nearly as bad as I thought.